GlacierWWF/tutorial_2018-1/task_submit/Chenc/2_week/programming_exercise/README.md

 - Revised:Chenrj-Chenc
 - Date:2018-10-06
 - Version:1.0.0
-- Abstract:finish the exercise with two files
+- Abstract:finish the exercise with two files,please using make to compile and run.